Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 147.3

-Indiana's record against the spread so far this season is 6-6-0, and Ohio State's is 3-8-0.
-In terms of hitting the over, games involving the Hoosiers are 7-5-0 and the Buckeyes are 8-3-0.
-In the past 10 contests, Indiana has a 6-4 record against the spread while going 7-3 overall.
+Indiana is 6-6-0 against the spread this season compared to Ohio State's 3-8-0 ATS record.
+The Hoosiers have gone over the point total in seven games, while Buckeyes games have gone over eight times.
+Over the past 10 games, Indiana has a 6-4 record against the spread while going 7-3 overall.
 Ohio State has gone 3-7 against the spread and 8-2 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM